kadermar/ProDemo/replit.md

 - ✓ Created direct PDF viewing functionality from product modals to original manufacturer documents
 - ✓ Implemented secure PDF serving endpoint with proper file streaming and caching headers
 - ✓ Fixed file path resolution for reliable access to product sheet PDFs from attached assets
+- ✓ Resolved product database duplication issues and restored complete 205-product library
+- ✓ Enhanced suggested prompts to send immediately when clicked and hide after selection
+- ✓ Implemented automatic prompt reappearance when chat is cleared or empty